mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 ...
 Or shouldn’t that be taken seriously?

-**Katagiri**: Well this life and death is not a psychological point of view, psychological [padding?].
+**Katagiri**: Well this life and death is not a psychological point of view, psychological [understanding?].
 Do you understand?
 Even though Ram Daas, you mentioned, says he can go to death and come back – I understand.
 I can go to the death; but it is something just like psychological stuff, don’t you think so?
 Because your body or my body are here.

 Look at the Indians and yoga.
 You can get in a certain casket and close the door, and completely you can stop the breathing.
 Maybe you can go to the death.
 But whatever you say, this is *[he laughs]* *[unintelligible]* I don’t know; I read a little article [where] wires comes in to his body, checking him, how long he can stop his heart.
 But it’s not exactly stopped, he’s not exactly dead.
 I am talking about *exactly* death. *[laughter]* Not psychological stuff.
 Do you understand?
 You are talking about [something] a little bit psychological.
 I can understand, I can feel psychological stuff.